 - You get to eat three meals a day with science-minded people from undergraduates to well-known scientists where you can discuss ideas.

 - Complete a 4 credit course in 3 weeks or 3 credit course in 2 weeks.

 - It's a really amazing experience!

 Courses are split up into four, 3-week sessions with 2-3 courses each session.
 Each session begins with dinner on Sunday night of the first week and ends on Friday afternoon of the third week.
 Classes meet all day Monday-Friday, and may include optional activities on the weekends.
 Courses are experience-based learning with an emphasis on student research projects.
-Most students agree that their participation at Cedar Point was very special and a highlight of their educational experience at UNL.
+Most students agree that their participation at Cedar Point was very special and a highlight of their educational experience at Nebraska.

 You should enroll early with the Cedar Point office to ensure a spot in the course you want.
 Enrollments for all courses are "first come, first serve."
 Several of the courses will fill quickly, but we do create wait lists for courses that are full.
 Newly opened spots are filled by contacting the people on the waiting list in the same "first come, first serve" basis.

 **Students who are not currently enrolled at the University of Nebraska-Lincoln are always welcome to take courses at CPBS.
 If you have not completed an undergraduate degree you must fill out the visiting student application for admission in addition to your Cedar Point application.
 If you are a student of another of University of Nebraska's institutions (UNK, UNO, etc.), you will need to fill out the online intercampus application and the Cedar Point application.
 If you have completed a degree, or are currently enrolled as a graduate student in another institution, you need to apply for admission through the Graduate School.
 For more information see the Office of Graduate Studies - Visiting Student.